-I first sailed on an overnight voyage from Ancona, Italy to Zadar, Croatia and then two weeks later took a daytime trip from Dubrovnik, Croatia to Bari, Italy.
+I first sailed on an overnight voyage from Ancona, Italy to Zadar, Croatia, and then two weeks later took a daytime trip back to Italy, from Dubrovnik, Croatia to Bari, Italy.

 The Drama of Departing from Ancona Italy by Ferry

-Given what little I knew, when my train finally rolled into Ancona at 8:15pm (for a reservation on a 10pm departure) I was in a full blown panic mediated only a little by the fact that a phone call placed to the Jadrolinija office informed me if I checked in by 9pm I should be okay)
+Given what little I knew, when my train finally rolled into Ancona at 90 minutes before my scheduled departure, I was in a full-blown panic (mediated only a little by the fact that a phone call placed to the Jadrolinija office that informed me if I checked-in by 9 pm I should be okay)

-Thankfully, before I spotted a cab I spotted the 12 bus pulled up to a weird little bus stop (more on that below).
-Despite having no idea how to pay for the bus, I hopped on, immediately greeted by an American couple, also headed to the ferry, who looked as bewildered as I.
+Thankfully, before I managed to catch a cab, I saw the Number 12 bus pulling up to a weird little bus stop (more on that below) nearby.
+Despite having no idea how to pay for the bus, I hopped on and was immediately greeted by an American couple, also headed to the ferry, who looked as bewildered as I.

 Getting to the Jadrolinija Ancona Ferry from the Ancona Train Station.

-Instead, walk about 20-30 meters to the left of the large stop, to a triangle shaped curb with a sign indicating 12/20.
-This is where the buses stop that continue on to the ferry offices (ALL the ferry offices share a building) and then to the port when you’ll embark.
+Instead, walk about 20-30 meters to the left of the large bus stop, to a triangle-shaped curb with a sign reading “12/20”.
+This is where the buses stop that continue on to the ferry offices (You must stop at the office before the port, all local ferry offices share a single building so don’t stress about being taken to the wrong ferry office).

 Take the 12 bus from the Ancona Train Station to the Ferry Offices*,